-a.
-Issues under consideration by the Committee, and upon which it offers comments or recommendations for b.
+- 1. Issues under consideration by the Committee, and upon which it offers comments or recommendations for Conference action during the Annual Meetings, will be included in the Committee's Interim Reports published in the Annual Meeting, Program and Committee Reports.
+[See NCWM Publication 16.] - 2.
 The Annual Meeting Program and Committee Reports, will be prepared and distributed to Conference members approximately 3 months prior to the NCWM Annual Meeting.